connervieira/Predator/docs/CONFIGURATION.md

             - `enabled` is a boolean that determines whether or not audio will be recorded at all.
             - `extension` sets the file extension that audio will be saved with.
             - `merge` is a boolean that determines whether or not Predator will merge the separate audio and video files when each segment is done recording.
-                - Enabling this setting may cause a slight stutter between dashcam segments, since the files will need to be merged before the next segment can start.
     - `parked` contains settings to configure the dashcam's parking behavior.
         - `enabled` is a boolean that determines whether Predator will ever go into a parked state.
             - When this value is set to `false` Predator will never enable parked mode, even if the conditions defined in this configuration section are met.